Anti-Trafficking Compliance Plan

 If/when CI provides or arranging for housing facilities to employees, the housing will meet host country housing and safety standards.

-All CI Suppliers engaged to perform under Covered Agreements must have a compliance plan to prevent prohibited trafficking-related activities and to monitor, detect and terminate any of its contractors, consultants, suppliers, sub-contractors or sub-recipients engaging in prohibited trafficking-relating activities, and provide a copy of its plan to CI.
+All CI Delivery Partners engaged to perform under Covered Agreements must have a compliance plan to prevent prohibited trafficking-related activities and to monitor, detect and terminate any of its contractors, consultants, suppliers, sub-contractors or sub-recipients engaging in prohibited trafficking-relating activities, and provide a copy of its plan to CI.

-The Supplier’s compliance plan must meet the minimum requirements in the Anti-Trafficking Provisions and be appropriate to the size and complexity of the contract, sub-contract or sub-agreement with CI and the nature of the activities to be performed under it.
+The CI Delivery Partner’s compliance plan must meet the minimum requirements in the Anti-Trafficking Provisions and be appropriate to the size and complexity of the contract, sub-contract or sub-agreement with CI and the nature of the activities to be performed under it.

-Prior to the award of any Supplier Contract, and on an annual basis thereafter, all CI Suppliers must submit a certification to CI:
+Prior to the award of any Supplier Contract, and on an annual basis thereafter, all CI Delivery Partners must submit a certification to CI:

-- That the Supplier has implemented a compliance plan and has complied with its compliance plan; and
+- That the CI Delivery Partners has implemented a compliance plan and has complied with its compliance plan; and

-For CI Suppliers and Supplier Contracts that may be more susceptible to trafficking-related activities, CI may, in situations where it has direct access, inspect the CI Supplier’s workplace or any housing provided by the CI Supplier for signs of trafficking-related activities.
-In lower-risk situations, and in situations where the Supplier is remote, CI will review the plans and certifications of the CI Suppliers to ensure they include adequate monitoring procedures and reporting mechanisms.
+For CI Delivery Partners and Supplier Contracts that may be more susceptible to trafficking-related activities, CI may, in situations where it has direct access, inspect the CI Delivery Partner’s workplace or any housing provided by the CI Delivery Partner for signs of trafficking-related activities.
+In lower-risk situations, and in situations where the CI Delivery Partner is remote, CI will review the plans and certifications of the CI Delivery Partner to ensure they include adequate monitoring procedures and reporting mechanisms.

-If any Supplier fails to comply with the Policy, applicable contractual language in the Supplier Contract, or applicable Anti-Trafficking Provisions, CI will take appropriate action to remediate the violation and prevent future violations, including, but not limited to:
+If any CI Delivery Partner fails to comply with the Policy, applicable contractual language in the Supplier Contract, or applicable Anti-Trafficking Provisions, CI will take appropriate action to remediate the violation and prevent future violations, including, but not limited to:

-- Requiring the Supplier to remove an employee or agent from a project;
+- Requiring the CI Delivery Partner to remove an employee or agent from a project;

-- Requiring the Supplier to terminate its relationship with any Supplier contractor, consultant, supplier, sub-contractor or sub-recipient;
+- Requiring the CI Delivery Partners to terminate its relationship with any CI Delivery Partner contractor, consultant, supplier, sub-contractor or sub-recipient;

-- Suspending payments to Supplier until violation is remedied;
+- Suspending payments to CI Delivery Partner until violation is remedied;

-- Terminating the Supplier Contract for cause with immediate effect.
+- Terminating the CI Delivery Partner Contract for cause with immediate effect.

 Reporting requirements and procedures

-Any CI Staff who receive such a report must immediately share all pertinent information with CI’s General Counsel and Chief Compliance Officer.
-In addition, any CI Staff or employees of CI Suppliers who believe that they or others have been subjected to Prohibited Activities may submit a report as outlined above or may contact the Global Human Trafficking Hotline at 1-844-888-FREE or via its email address at email@example.com.
+All CI Staff and Delivery Partners are required to report any trafficking in persons-related concerns, activities, or violations to CI.
+Individuals may report concerns on a confidential basis via CI's online Ethics Hotline or by calling +1 (866) 294-8674.
+All CI Staff who receive a report or hear a concern from another individual must immediately share all pertinent information with CI's General Counsel and Chief Compliance Officer.
+Project-level grievance mechanisms will be designed to be community friendly and any related reports immediately elevated to CI’s Global Grievance Committee.
+In addition, any CI Staff or CI Delivery Partner staff who believe that they or others have been subjected to Prohibited Activities may submit a report as outlined above or may contact the Global Human Trafficking Hotline at 1-844-888-FREE or via its email address at firstname.lastname@example.org.

 CI strictly prohibits retaliation against any CI staff who report Prohibited Activities or other violations of this Policy.
 CI Staff who engage in retaliation against those who report Prohibited Activities or other Policy violations are subject to disciplinary action, up to and including termination.